+2. In the left pane of Registry Editor, navigate here:

 3. In the above-shown window, right-click on the MSLicensing key and select Export.
 This will let you save this registry key in terms of the registry file as a backup.
 Now right-click the same registry key and select Delete.

 Provide the registry key delete confirmation by clicking the Yes option here:

-After deleting you must close Registry Editor and restart the machine.
+After deleting, you must close Registry Editor and restart the machine.
 When the next time, the Remote Desktop client is started, the deleted registry key will be rebuilt, consequently solving the problem.